Zaba505/eventproc/README.md

 Communication between the `Event Sink` and the backend `Event Processors` is done over a bi-directional gRPC stream.
 The `Event Sink` uses a API defined enum for its basis of mapping events to their respective `Event Processors`.
+By specifying an event type enum, supporting new event types and their respective processors becomes trivial since all a sink needs is to map event type(s) to processor(s).

 `eventproc/main.go` exposes an Event Sink through a REST-style HTTP API.